Skip to content

 LangSmith-Backed Evaluation

-It is the fallback path: useful in CI, forks, and local development environments where LangSmith credentials are not available.
+It’s the fallback path: useful in CI, forks, and local development environments where LangSmith credentials are not available.
 You can still run:

 pytest